uber/react-vis/CONTRIBUTING.md

  - Write code to fix the problem, then open a pull request with tests and documentation.
  - The pull requests gets reviewed and then merged assuming there are no problems.
  - A new release version gets cut.

+## Hints

+Want to make sure your PR gets a speedy review and a quick merge?
+Here are some tips:

+- Add Tests
+- Add documentation about the feature you added
+- Make sure you have a clear description of what your PR is about
+- Inlcude screenshots
+- Add Tests

 ## Releases